I sometimes get asked by potential customers if my soap is good for kids with dry skin, and my response is, “Yes! Of course it is!”

 Glycerin functions as a humectant which means it draws moisture from the air and holds it to the skin.
 The castor oil helps emulsify the soap and also acts to add extra moisture to it.
 Both of these things make the soap milder for little ones with sensitive skin.

 Another thing I learned was that I needed to test the pH of my soap, something I had previously not done.
-There are a lot of different ways to do this. pH measuring devices (paper, meters), the old-fashioned tongue test, and a chemical called phenolphtalein.
+There are a lot of different ways to do this. pH measuring devices (paper, meters), the old-fashioned tongue test, and a chemical called phenolphthalein.
 The goal is to get soap at a neutral pH to maintain the skins proper balance.

 Now neutral is considered as showing up as 7 on the pH scale of 1-14.
 It’s pretty difficult to get soap to that point and keep it all natural, so that’s not happening.
 For home-made soaps, neutral has a range, and they’re all on the alkaline side so they clean.
 The actual number depends on what you’re using your soap for.
-The closer to 7 it is, the more mild and gentle it will be, but the less it cleans.
+The closer to 7 it is, the milder and more gentle it will be, but the less it cleans.

 Since my soap is for babies skin, I shoot for 9.
 Babies aren’t normally all that dirty.
-Sure you need to focus on getting their face, hands, hair, and bottoms clean, but that can be done with a mild baby soap.
+Sure you need to focus on getting their face, hands, hair, and bottoms clean, but that can be done with mild baby soap.
 If you want hand soap, pH is most likely going to go up to about 10, and I read somewhere that laundry soap is between 12-14 so it really pulls the grease and dirt from clothes.

 So how do I test for pH?

 I use all three methods because I don’t trust any one of them too much.
-I think phenolphtalein is the most accurate, but I’m not a chemist.
+I think phenolphthalein is the most accurate, but I’m not a chemist.
 I don’t fully understand it.
 I test my soap with it, and I always get good results.
 I do test with a pH meter and the tongue test as well just to make triple sure.

 What Kind Of Soap Is Best For Your Little One?